SNSB-GenomicsCoreFacility/edit_file_names/README.md

 ### 2. Replace Mode (phrases)

 Replaces one phrase with another in filenames.
+If you want to simply remove "draft" from the file name without replacing it with any other phrase, simply keep the input for the argument -e empty, like this -e "".

 ```bash
 python file_renamer.py -s "draft" -e "final" -m pattern -i "./docs/*.docx"